-The Estrogen Myth – Should I Really Add Hormones?
+The Low Estrogen Myth – Should I Really Add Hormones?

 Are you a female over the age of 25 and having hormonal symptoms?
 Maybe a little more estrogen will do the trick right?
 Or is it your progesterone that is too low?
 Essentially every blood hormone test I have reviewed, (I don’t run blood hormones, which I’ll cover later.) shows low estrogen.
 How is it that every woman has completely stopped producing estrogen?
 Ever wondered why hormone replacement therapy is all the rage right now?